PomonaCS/Readmes/6) Autocomplete/README.md

 Enter a new prefix:
 ```

-6. **Performance** The method `Collections.sort` is a modified merge sort that is guaranteed to be `O(n log n)` in the worst case.
-Your methods should be efficient.
-In particular, assuming comparisons
-between terms takes constant time, your binary search methods should be `O(log n)`.
-The `allMatches`
-method in `Autocomplete` should take time `O(log n + m log m)` if the big list has `n` elements and
-there are `m` matching terms.

-Of course your program should not crash on any reasonable input (though if you try to read a nonexistent
-file, you can print an error message and terminate).
+## Getting started

+## Helpful Considerations

-7. Answer the following thought questions in the comments at the top of class `AutocompleteMain`.
+Answer the following thought questions in the comments at the top of class `AutocompleteMain`.
 While
 the answers won’t affect your grade on this project, you will find it useful to contemplate them.
 Please post your answers to the second part of the last question in Piazza so that everyone can enjoy them.
 But don’t reveal the name of the film!